SahebSh/flood-pedestrian-simulator/README.md

 # flood-pedestrian-simulator

-The flood-pedestrian simulator is an agent-based model that can be used to model evacuation of large crowds in small urban areas.
-It can simulate the dynamic interactions that may occure between individuals and floodwater at a microscopic level.
+The flood-pedestrian simulator is an agent-based model that can be used to model evacuation of large crowds in small urban areas together with the dynamic interactions that may occure between individuals and floodwater at a microscopic level.

 The ***FloodPedestrian_2020*** folder consists of codes that is used to dynamically couple a hydrodynamic model to a pedestrian model to build and run within the [FLAMEGPU](http://www.flamegpu.com/) framework, that is a computational platform for the simulation of multiple agent interactions on CUDA Cores for parallel processing on Graphical Processing Units (GPUs).
 The pedestrian model is represented by formulation of a standard social force model for human movement, with pedestrian agents representing evacuees that can move continuously in space and time.
 The hydrodynamic model includes a grid of fixed agents, called flood agent, that represents the computational grid for a flood model based on solution of shallow water equations.